Chirag2907/mymoney/README.md

 # My MONEY
-## This is a website to keep a track of your income and expenses
+## This is a website to keep track of your income and expenses

-## It is created in React.js, therefore you can follow the following steps to compile:
+### It is created using React.js, therefore you can follow the following steps to compile:

 In the project directory, you can run: